deepfence/PacketStreamer/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/deepfence/PacketStreamer/main/images/readme/packetstreamer.png"/><p>

 PacketStreamer sensors collect raw network packets on remote hosts.
-It selects packets to capture using a BPF filter, and forwards them to a central reciever process where they are written in pcap format.
+It selects packets to capture using a BPF filter, and forwards them to a central receiver process where they are written in pcap format.
 Sensors are very lightweight and impose little performance impact on the remote hosts.
 PacketStreamer sensors can be run on bare-metal servers, on Docker hosts, and on Kubernetes nodes.